Send Your Letter and Resume to Recruiters -- for all Job Hunters Regardless of Seniority

 Each email is sent to specific email address and the email looks like a formal business email, addressed to specific recruiters with a “Dear Mr./Ms. Last Name" salutation.

-It is important that you keep in touch with those recruiters who sent you personal notes.
+It is important that you keep in touch with those recruiters who send you personal notes.
 First you should reply to these notes with a "thank you and please keep me in mind" email.
 Then every month or so, you should send email notes to these recruiters saying you are still in the market and seeing if there are any new assignments that would work for you.
 Like any marketing campaign, follow up is very important.

 The distribution should be viewed as a way to make contacts in the recruiting world.
 Being in touch with recruiters who work in your specialty is a good job hunting strategy.
 Sometimes it can result in immediate interviews for specific assignments, but often it is a start in the networking process which can result in interviews and jobs -- but this process takes place over time, not instantly.